Purdue University: Alumni

 Purdue alumni have achieved recognition in a range of areas, particularly in the science, engineering, and aviation industries.
 The university's alumni pool collectively holds over 15,000 United States patents.

 Purdue alumni include 27 astronauts, including Gus Grissom, America's second man in space and first to fly in NASA's Gemini program, Neil Armstrong, the first to walk on the Moon, and Eugene Cernan, the last astronaut to do so.
 Over one-third of all of NASA's crewed space missions have had at least one Purdue graduate as a crew member.

-In science, Purdue has also produced Nobel Prize–winning physicists in Edward Mills Purcell (BS) and Ben Roy Mottelson(BS), as well as Nobel Prize–winning chemist Akira Suzuki(Post-doc).
+In science, Purdue has also produced Nobel Prize–winning physicists in Edward Mills Purcell (BS) and Ben Roy Mottelson (BS), as well as Nobel Prize–winning chemist Akira Suzuki (post-doc).
 Other noted Purdue alumni in science include pioneer of robotics and remote control technology Thomas B. Sheridan; Debian founder Ian Murdock; Chinese physicist Deng Jiaxian, a founding father and key contributor to the Chinese nuclear weapon programs; mathematician Yitang Zhang; chemist Lawrence Rocks; biochemist Edwin T. Mertz, credited with the discovery of high-protein corn and beans; Indian chemist CNR Rao, who has been awarded the Bharat Ratna, the highest civilian award in India; engineer Mohamed Atalla who invented the MOS transistor; physical organic chemist and advocate for women and minorities in science Nina Roscher, who received the ACS Award for Encouraging Women into Careers in the Chemical Sciences (1996) and the Presidential Award for Excellence in Science, Mathematics and Engineering Mentoring (1998); and professor Reuben J. Olembo, a geneticist and environmentalist who went on to become the deputy executive director of UNEP and a UN Assistant Secretary-General, and who was recognized by Purdue in 1994 with a Distinguished Alumni Award for Agriculture.

 In business and economics, Purdue alumni include Stephen Bechtel, Jr., owner of Bechtel Corporation; Federal Reserve Bank president Jeffrey Lacker; and popcorn specialist Orville Redenbacher.
-In 2010, Bloomberg also revealed Purdue was one of the universities in America with the most undergraduate alumni serving as chief executive officers of S&P 500 firms.
+In 2010, Bloomberg also revealed Purdue was one of the universities in America with the most undergraduate alumni as chief executive officers of S&P 500 firms.
 These include Gregory Wasson, president/CEO of Walgreens; Mark Miller, chairman/president/CEO of Stericycle; Charles Davidson, former chairman/CEO of Noble Energy; Samuel Allen, chairman/president/CEO of Deere & Company; Don Thompson, president/COO of McDonald's; and John Martin, chairman/CEO of Gilead Sciences, Inc.; and Patti Poppe, CEO of PG&E.